Negeri Sembilan FC: Stadium

 The Tuanku Abdul Rahman Stadium (STAR) (Malay: Stadium Tuanku Abdul Rahman) is named in honour of Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad, the eighth Yamtuan Besar of Seri Menanti, the second Yamtuan Besar of modern-day Negeri Sembilan, and the first Yang di-Pertuan Agong of Malaysia.
 In 2004, the capacity of the stadium had been upgraded to 45,000 for the hosting of the 2004 Sukma Games.
 In 2025, seats were installed in the stands, and the stadium’s capacity was reduced to 25,550 to ensure greater comfort for the fans attending the matches.

+Club licensing regulations

+Negeri Sembilan FC was granted the National License for the 2026–27 season by the First Instance Body (FIB) of the Malaysian Football League (MFL), as part of the FAM Club Licensing process.
+The license approval confirms that the club has met the minimum criteria required under the national licensing regulations, including areas such as sporting standards, infrastructure, administrative and personnel qualifications, legal compliance, and financial stability.
+Possession of the National License permits the club to participate in the 2026–27 Malaysia Super League, the top tier of professional football in Malaysia, as well as all other competitions and cup tournaments organised by the Malaysian Football League.

+Kit suppliers and shirt sponsors

+List of Negeri Sembilan sponsors history.